koehlma/jaspy/README.rst

 Alternatives
 ------------
-There are already many other Python to JavaScript approaches out there:
+There are already many other Python-to-JavaScript approaches out there:

 - `Brython <http://www.brython.info/>`_
 - `PyPy.js <http://pypyjs.org/>`_